 The purpose of public workshops is to solicit ideas and feedback from the public regarding various planning topics applicable to the preparation of the SIP.
-Public workshops may take various forms including presentations, open houses, and charrettes.
+Public workshops may take various forms and include activities such as presentations, open houses, and design charettes.
 Public workshops should have a complementary online component to allow for the public to provide input outside of workshops.
 These public workshops are intended to be interactive, and should be held at key milestones during the DRI/NYF planning process.

-The following section describes the topics that will likely be covered at each public workshop.
+The following section describes the topics that may be covered at each public workshop.
 However, please note that the format and content of each public workshop will vary and should be tailored to meet the unique needs of each community.